shipclojure/simulflow/README.md

 ## Acknowledgements

 Voice-fn takes heavy inspiration from [pipecat](https://github.com/pipecat-ai/pipecat).
 Differences:
-- voice-fn uses a graph instead of a bidirectional queue for frame transport
+- simulflow uses a graph instead of a bidirectional queue for frame transport
-- voice-fn has a data centric implementation.
-The processors in voice-fn are pure functions in the `core.async.flow` transform syntax
+- simulflow has a data centric implementation.
+The processors in simulflow are pure functions in the `core.async.flow` transform syntax

 ## License